m3o/docs/pages/concepts/platform.markdown

 ## How it works

-M3O is a cloud service which lets you use Micro without having to manage infrastructure.
+The Micro Platform is a cloud service which lets you use Micro without having to manage infrastructure.
 We run highly available systems on managed kubernetes in the cloud e.g etcd, nats, cockroachdb and then provide a shared multi-tenant experience.
 From your standpoint its simply Micro hosted for you.
 For us its scratching an itch to fix the pain points with using AWS and other cloud providers.

 As a developer you should just be able to focus on writing code but not just a single app, multiple applications and various design patterns in a way that's not limiting but removes choice and friction in a way that let's you be super productive.
-Micro + M3O is just that!
+Micro + Micro Platform is just that!

 ### Hosting

-M3O hosts Micro in the cloud using various cloud providers in different regions.
+The Micro Platform hosts Micro in the cloud using various cloud providers in different regions.
 Initially during the beta phase we're starting with Scaleway in Europe so that we can focus primarily on users needs and do it in a cost effective manner.
 Over time we'll move on to AWS, GCP and Azure in the US and Asia.